PWHL Minnesota drafts defender Thompson with No. 3 pick

 Thompson, 26, was on the reserve list for New York's PWHL team this season while she attended medical school.
 She's putting those aspirations on hold for now.

-"It was a really difficult decision," she said in a video news conference.
+"It was a really difficult decision," she said.
 "I love medical school, and it's been a longtime dream of mine to become a doctor.
 But my sights have been set on continuing to play professional hockey during this period of my life.
 My goal had been to be able to do both, but obviously that wasn't possible this past year."

 Thompson, a Toronto native, played four years at Princeton, collecting 31 goals and 56 assists.
 She had two goals and 11 assists in seven games for Canada's 2022 Olympic gold medalists.